Koder50/VideoPlayerFullstack/README.md

 3. Logging to app for many accounts simultaneously.
 4. Making each account see only its history of video played.
 5. Making Swagger.

-## Live Demo
-On Heroku: https://video-player-fullstack-4013e2549a4e.herokuapp.com Logging like in section "O mnie" point 7. on https://www.linkedin.com/in/karol-g%C3%B3ralczyk-74a6a8295/